What is customer retention rate (CRR)? It’s a measure of how well you keep your customers over time.

 💡 Pro-tip:

-To help your customers get to know your product and learn how to use it on their own without needing your constant guidance, create a knowledge base that they can peruse in their own time.
+To help your customers get to know your product and learn how to use it on their own without needing your constant guidance, create a knowledge base that they can explore in their own time.

-A bad customer review or two isn’t something to worry about.
-But three (or more)?
-There may be a good reason for it.
+There may be a good reason for them.
 Look for trends—both good and bad—in the reviews people leave for you.
 If possible, ask old customers about their experiences and find out why they left.
 They’ll give you an honest answer if you’re asking in earnest.

-10. Plan of attack
+10. Devise a plan of attack

-You’ve identified a handful of places that could be keeping your CRR lower than it should be.
-Now, create a plan to address these issues.
 Look for the easy wins first: updating your business address and hours in Google Maps, focusing on responding to your customers’ questions more quickly, and creating an FAQ page so that your customers can self-service.

 You’d be surprised at how much of an impact small improvements make in reducing churn—especially at scale.
 Then, start addressing the bigger tasks.
 Commit to a schedule to make sure it gets done.
 Consider hiring someone to do it if it’s not your area of expertise.
 And conduct audits regularly.